orta/ts_nyc_dec/README.md

 }
 ```

-And y'know what, if we make it ES2017 - it turns into this, Which was a little suprising:
+And y'know what, if we make it ES2017 - it stays like this, Which was a little suprising:

 ES2017: